tylerneylon/math/self_repl_fns/self_repl_fns.md

-making trees, it makes sense to start from the idea of an [*L-system*](https://en.wikipedia.org/wiki/L-system), which can be visualized as a kind of fractal in which a trunk forks into branches that fork into smaller subranches, this process repeating infintely.
+making trees, it makes sense to start from the idea of an [*L-system*](https://en.wikipedia.org/wiki/L-system), which can be visualized as a kind of fractal in which a trunk forks into branches that fork into smaller subranches, this process repeating infinitely.

 I noticed that tree-like *L*-systems can have a large amount of "branch overlap" concentrated around a central area of their apparent surface.